 The Board of Jersey Oil and Gas plc believes that a sound corporate governance policy, involving a transparent set of procedures and practices, is an essential ingredient to the company’s success both in the medium and long term.
 The application of these policies enables key decisions to be made by the Board as a whole, and for the Company to function in a manner that takes into account all stakeholders in the group, including employees, suppliers and business partners.

-Our corporate governance polices are contained in the Chairman’s Corporate Governance Statement, which can be downloaded here, and detailed below:
+Our corporate governance polices are contained in the Chairman’s Corporate Governance Statement, which can be found on pages 26 to 29 of our Annual Report for the year ended 31 December 2019, and detailed below.

 THE BOARD OF DIRECTORS